kyma-project/kyma/docs/application-connector/docs/039-gs-application-mapping.md

   kubectl get em -n production
   ```

 2. Bind an App to an Environment.
-Run this command to create an EnvironmentMapping custom resource and apply it to the cluster:
+Run this command to create an ApplicationMapping custom resource and apply it to the cluster:

   ```
   cat <<EOF | kubectl apply -f -
   apiVersion: applicationconnector.kyma-project.io/v1alpha1
-  kind: EnvironmentMapping
+  kind: ApplicationMapping
   metadata:
     name: {NAME_OF_APP_TO_BIND}
     namespace: production